 Current trustees are:

-Lisette Schuitemaker – Management and public relations consultant.
+Lisette Schuitemaker – Management and public relations consultant, Chair of Trustees.

 Roger Collis – Co-founder of Lorian Association.

 Mari Hollander – Former Education Manager and Programme Coordinator for Findhorn Foundation College.

 Nicola Coombe – Leader of the One Spirit Interfaith Seminary in the UK.

 Paul Dickinson – Corporate Communications Consultant and Executive Chairman of CDP.